autoplot/documentation/javadoc/org/autoplot/jythonsupport/DatasetCommand.md

-# org.autoplot.jythonsupport.DatasetCommandnew implementation of the dataset command allows for keywords in the
+# org.autoplot.jythonsupport.DatasetCommand

- Jython environment.
+new implementation of the dataset command allows for keywords in the Jython environment.
 <blockquote><pre><small>{@code
  dataset( [1,2,3,4,3], title='My Data' )
 }</small></pre></blockquote>

-DatasetCommand( )
+# DatasetCommand( )

 ***